Patch to allow you to see what settings exist "on" a target variable.

 QuerySettings instead of a variable modifier?

-RE: Patch to allow you to see what settings exist "on" a target variable. - Added by John Brandwood over 2 years ago
+RE: Patch to allow you to see what settings exist "on" a target variable. - Added by John Brandwood almost 4 years ago

 Hmm ... to be honest, I was looking for the simplest way to get the functionality that I desperately needed to see what-on-earth was going wrong in my .jam files.

 For me, that was looking at what you'd done in adding the ":Z" modifier.

 The purpose here, and it's functionality, are both intimately tied into looking at a single variable.
 I'm not sure that making it a built-in and so being able to pass in a list of variables, actually makes any logical sense.

 However, I don't really feel strongly enough that I would fight if you ask me to rewrite it as a built-in ... but that may take me some time as I'll have to figure out how to add a built-in.

 BTW ...
 I looked at the "jamming" mailing list, and this basic functionality has been requested a few times by people debugging their .jam files.